Planning a trip to Mexico and can’t decide between Playa del Carmen and Cancun? You’ve come to the right guide!

 It’s known for its stunning turquoise waters, white sand beaches, and lively main street known as Fifth Avenue (“La Quinta Avenida” in Spanish).

-You won’t find any high rises in Playa del Carmen as all structures must adhere to a maximum height limit.
+You won’t find any high rises in Playa del Carmen as all structures must adhere to a maximum height limit, which adds to the town’s low-key vibe.

 There are also many restaurants, bars, and shops located in downtown Playa del Carmen and within short walking distance of the beach, making it a great place to explore and relax.